435 federal govt depts to be restructured

 In this regard, the Cabinet Division secretary chaired a meeting of the Secretaries’ Committee in which recommendations of Institutional Reform Cell were placed.

-In addition, abolition of Appended Properties Organisation, Islamabad associated with the Cabinet Division, National Talent Pools associated with the Federal Education and Professional Training, National Council for Rehabilitation of Disabled People of Pakistan, National Council of Social Welfare, National Construction Company, Islamabad associated with Planning, Development & Reform Division and J&K Estate Property, Lahore was also recommended.
+In addition, abolition of Appended Properties Organisation, Islamabad associated with the Cabinet Division, National Talent Pools associated with the Federal Education and Professional Training, National Council for Rehabilitation of Disabled People of Pakistan (NCRDP), National Council of Social Welfare (NCSW), National Construction Company, Islamabad associated with Planning, Development & Reform Division and J&K Estate Property, Lahore was also recommended.

 ISLAMABAD: The federal government has decided to restructure its 435 institutions under the reforms agenda.